mkollaro/taskrunner/README.md

     INFO:taskrunner.main:=========== run task2 ===========
     hello again
     INFO:taskrunner.main:--------- cleanup task2 ---------
+    :)
     INFO:taskrunner.main:--------- cleanup task1 ---------
     goodbye

 ## How it works

-It takes a simple list of task configurations, which are normal Python dictionaries with the special item `'task':ExampleTask`.
+The pipeline is a list of task configurations, which are normal Python dictionaries with the special item `'task':ExampleTask`.
 It goes trough the list and for each task, it instantiates `ExampleTask` with the rest of the dictionary content as parameters.
 Then it executes `ExampleTask.run()` for all